dragonbook/V2V-PoseNet-pytorch/README.md

 * An experiment demo on MSRA hand pose dataset

 ## Requirements
-* pytorch 0.4.1
+* pytorch 0.4.1 or pytorch 1.0
 * python 3.6
 * numpy

-### **Warning on pytorch cudnn**:
+### **Warning on pytorch0.4.1 cudnn**:
-Need to **disable cudnn for batchnorm**, or just only use cuda instead.
+May need to **disable cudnn for batchnorm**, or just only use cuda instead.
 With cudnn for batchnorm and in float precision, the model cannot train well.
 My simple experiments show that:

 ```
 cudnn+float: NOT work(e.g. the loss decreases much slower, and result in a higher loss)